Ailoso/KopruluAchievements/README.md

                 <!-- Any Parents of Subtabs should be toggled Off when pressing the Summary Button -->
                 <Action type="SetProperty" frame="$Tab01" Toggled="False"/>
 ```

+## Updating to a Newer Version

+If you're updating to a newer version of the libraries it isn't required to delete everything and start over, instead modular files are used that can be easily transfered over to the newer version, these files are contained in the following folders:

+SCD-Achievements.SC2Mod\Base.SC2Data\GameData\UserData.xml - Contains achievements, in the case that achievements were added here instead of the Map itself

+SCD-Achievements.SC2Mod\Base.SC2Data\UI\Layout\KL_DevPanels.SC2Layout - Contains Customized UI panels

+Backup these files before using the new mod version.

+Once the files are saved, the older version must be deleted, replaced with the new version and your backed up files transfered to their locations.

+Lastly, the Variable constant must be modified to the name of your bank.